 The shrine complex itself consists of two main buildings: the Honsha shrine and the Sessha Marodo-jinja, as well as 17 other different buildings and structures that help to distinguish it.
 The complex is also listed as a UNESCO World Heritage Site, and six of its buildings and possessions have been designated by the Japanese government as National Treasures.

-The temple was designed and build to look like it is floating on the water.
-As a matter of fact it would have been if we did not have a low tide when we were visiting.
+The temple was designed and built to look like it is floating on the water.
+As a matter of fact, it would have been if we did not have a low tide when we were visiting.
 Overall a great looking attraction and cultural treasure which we highly recommend.
 If we had at least a day more to spend at the island we would have visited it in combination with the Toyokuni Shrine.

 Another shrine which made a great impression on us was the Toyokuni Shrine.
 You can see it from the ferry when arriving at the island with its five stories high pagoda (Gojunoto).
 The temple is built 500 years ago and is dedicated to the warlord Toyotomi Hideyoshi (one of the three unifiers of Japan in the 16th century).

 The streets around the island really made am impression on us.
 The ancient temples on one side and the cherry blossoms on the other.
 Plenty of small cozy boutique/souvenir shops and restaurants.
 The deers which were running around not bothered by the people at all were the last ingredient to make this place one of our absolute favorites.
 Just make sure you protect your belongings from them.
 They ate almost half of ours! 🙂

 As a matter of fact, we have it actually documented in our Japan trip video where the deer started eating various papers from our bag while we were enjoying the views.
 It did not bother to stop ever after we repeatedly tried / “asked” hereto.
 Pay attention and enjoy this beautiful island.
 We surely miss it already!